rebeccali/shrimpy/README.md

 * `RunOptimizeBetaD.m` runs a series of simulations in order to calculate the shape of the body stabilizers.
 It is not actively maintained.

-## Installing Python for `RageSim`
+## Python Installation
-RageSim requires python.
+The python aspects requires python.

 1. Install Miniconda or Anaconda https://docs.conda.io/en/latest/miniconda.html
 2. Install the python environment `conda env create -f environment.yml -n`.
 3. Test that the environment exists by opening a new terminal and running `source activate shrimp`.
 This is the new python environment with libraries preloaded.
-4. When running any of the `RageSim` files, use this environment.
+4. When running any of the `ShrimpSimulator` files, use this environment.
 5. During development, be sure to update `environment.yml` if you install any new packages.

 ## Tasks to Do:
-* Remove globals
-* Make a better simulation visualization
-* Clean up configuration files
+* Set up CI
-* Write documentation on using configuration files
+* Test out